ashwanthaj/Android-TouchDB-Cordova/README.md

 It is based upon [Android-Couchbase-Callback] (https://github.com/couchbaselabs/Android-Couchbase-Callback).

 The [TodoMVC](https://github.com/addyosmani/todomvc) project serves as a demonstration of popular javascript MV* frameworks.
-I am using TodoMVC as a generic project to help assess TouchDB-Android performance.
+I am using TodoMVC as a generic project called [couchabb](https://github.com/chrisekelley/couchabb) to help assess TouchDB-Android performance.

 You may also use this app to deploy a <a href="http://couchapp.org/">CouchApp</a> to an Android device using <a href="https://github.com/couchbaselabs/TouchDB-Android">TouchDB-Android</a> and